gruvin/gruvin9x/hardware/pcb/readme.txt

 .
 Up switch moved down 0.2mm.
 .
 Addition of a fuse to the K5 LED back light header.
 We really need to implement a fuse to protect the whole board but without a total rip up it isn't going to happen.
 The fuse took the space of R103 which was removed, it was felt it was not needed.
 .
+Broke the 3.3v rail out and a fused BATT+
+.
 BOM also updated to reflect changes.